* items include readers letters

 One thing for sure – the dates and itineraries keep changing.
 The following is correct as of today’s date and are the first cruises for each line.

-MSC and Viking are already at sea.
+MSC and Viking are already at sea with a regular programme.

 11 June: Long-established small ship operator Noble Caledonia opens up its season from Oban, with Hebridean Sky on its way to Inverness, 9-night trip via Hebrides, Orkney and Shetland Islands.
 The purpose-built ‘Sky’ has a maximum of 112 passengers and is best described as “intimate” with on board specialist lecturers for what will be a memorable trip.

 26 June: Saga Spirit of Discovery, from Tilbury, for 15 nights completely around the UK as far as St Kilda and taking in Newcastle, Edinburgh and Belfast.
 Marking the maiden voyage of the brand-new SAGA of Adventure takes place 26 July.
 Who names the ship remains to be seen.